 5) Hot Rollers

 I became a redhead this year, which is sort of besides the point, because I am a brunette again, even though I loved it, but who can do all that upkeep, I am exhausted just typing about it, etc. But in the end, it meant that I spent more time in the salon than usual, and so became fascinated by all of the accoutrement at my stylist’s station (PS her name is Kristin and she is incredible and go see her), and one day I asked her about her set of ceramic hot tools.
 She offered to show me the ways of hot rollers, and with her gentle guidance into this bold new world, I lost my virginity and then became a convert.
 So much so, that when I went to a wedding in California in November, I brought my rollers and they took up half my carry-on and I didn’t care because what’s a few days?, and then Hurricane Sandy hit and I was stuck on the West Coast with just two outfits and a ton of rollers.
 And I still like them, even after that debacle.
-Here’s why: I used to think, oh, these are just for Toddlers and Tiaras updos, which, while I admire them on the toddlers, are not an everyday lewk, per se.
-But here’s what they are really for: After your hair has been dirty a day (it will hold the curl better), use these with some hairspray.
-Wait 20 mins, paint your nails, or do something actually productive with your life, your choice, remove them, brush your hair out, and voila.
+Here’s why: I used to think, oh, these are just for Toddlers and Tiaras updos.
+But they have uses beyond child abuse: After your hair has been dirty a day (it will hold the curl better), use these with some hairspray.
+Wait 20 mins, paint your nails, or do something actually productive with your life (your choice!) remove them, brush your hair out, and voila.
 You have volume to play with in 100 new ways.
 Any style you thought you couldn’t do before, now you can.
 Big, meaty buns.
 French twists.
 Chignons.
 Curly ponies like an extra from Grease.
 A thick Challahesque braid.
 A beehive.
 This is the secret, guys.
 This is it.
 Speaking of which…

 6) A hair donut

 As I discovered this year, this is how women get their hair to look like the picture above.
 There really is no other way.